-- extent to which the tool permits the candidate to demonstrate the KSAOs required at entry into the program - legal defensibility of using the tool - extent to which the tool permits the program to meaningfully compare the program-relevant skills of candidates with differing backgrounds (educational training, etc.) - overall adherence of the tool to guidance provided in the Standards - The strengths and weaknesses of the set of admission tools utilized, including: - how information from different admission tools is weighted in decision making, and how this weighting was determined - how weighting of each factor impacts the diversity and representativeness of the selected cohort of candidates - how redundancy in the information provided by different tools is handled (e.g., via weighting) - o any deficiencies that might be present (e.g., helpful or necessary information that may be lacking from the set of tools) - the collective impact of using the set of tools on criteria of interest, including the: - overall readiness of candidates to benefit from education provided by the program - need for remediation for candidates with deficiencies in certain prerequisite areas, and the program's ability to identify and address these needs for any and all such candidates who ultimately enroll, throughout candidates enrollment in the program - assistance available to candidates who enter the program but are unsuccessful and depart the program (either voluntarily or involuntarily) - anticipated performance of admitted candidates - in the dental hygiene program - working with patients and addressing patient health conditions - as members of the dental hygiene profession - Programs should strive to achieve an optimal balance across all of the criteria identified as important, placing greater weight on criteria of greater importance - Consider the potential presence of subgroup differences. - The Standards indicate that "subgroup mean differences do not in and of themselves indicate lack of fairness" (p65).
+- extent to which information provided by the tool might be affected by factors unrelated to the KSAOs of focal interest - extent to which the tool provides a fair and unbiased evaluation of candidate qualifications - extent to which the tool permits the candidate to demonstrate the KSAOs required at entry into the program - legal defensibility of using the tool - extent to which the tool permits the program to meaningfully compare the program-relevant skills of candidates with differing backgrounds (educational training, etc.) - o overall adherence of the tool to guidance provided in the Standards - The strengths and weaknesses of the set of admission tools utilized, including: - how information from different admission tools is weighted in decision making, and how this weighting was determined - how weighting of each factor impacts the diversity and representativeness of the selected cohort of candidates - how redundancy in the information provided by different tools is handled (e.g., via weighting) - any deficiencies that might be present (e.g., helpful or necessary information that may be lacking from the set of tools) - the collective impact of using the set of tools on criteria of interest, including the: - overall readiness of candidates to benefit from education provided by the program - need for remediation for candidates with deficiencies in certain prerequisite areas, and the program's ability to identify and address these needs for any and all such candidates who ultimately enroll, throughout the candidates' enrollment in the program - assistance available to candidates who enter the program but are unsuccessful and depart the program (either voluntarily or involuntarily) - anticipated performance of admitted candidates - in the dental hygiene program - working with patients and addressing patient health conditions - as members of the dental hygiene profession - Programs should strive to achieve an optimal balance across all the criteria identified as important, placing greater weight on criteria of greater importance - Consider the potential presence of subgroup differences. - The Standards indicate that "subgroup mean differences do not in and of themselves indicate lack of fairness" (p65).
 In fact, when tests are professionally developed in accordance with the Standards, they can provide fair and unbiased information that helps shed light on these types of societal problems.
 This information can in turn be used in decision making to help address and respond to the underlying issues.
-The Standards emphasize that "Fairness is a fundamental validity issue and requires attention throughout all stages of test development and use." (p49) - The presence of subgroup differences on validated measures of important KSAOs represents a call to thoroughly and carefully consider the implications of those differences, to determine the best path forward.
+The Standards emphasize that "Fairness is a fundamental validity issue and requires attention throughout all stages of test development and use." (p49)

+The presence of subgroup differences on validated measures of important KSAOs represents a call to thoroughly and carefully consider the implications of those differences to determine the best path forward.